bhavesh-jadav/Power-BI-Theme-Generator/README.md

 * Use Power BI Theme Generator tool on this template Power BI file and generate theme.
 * Use this theme across other reports.

 It is not necessary to create template Power BI file.
-You can use any Power BI file to extract visual properties to create them using Power BI Theme Generator.
+You can use any Power BI file to extract visual properties to create theme using Power BI Theme Generator.

 ## Getting Started